lsilvam/lab-meta-data/templates_as_.json/01-template-cell_culture/00README-metadata_cell_culture.md

 last edit: 20201007
 ---

-title: "structure of a `.json` file to log cell culture actions"
+**title**: "structure of a `.json` file to log cell culture actions"

-description: The present file strctures were designed to log actions done in cell culture, keep in mind that every entry refers to what was done to a given culture.
+**description**: The present file strctures were designed to log actions done in cell culture, keep in mind that every entry refers to what was done to a given culture.
 Hope that with this it would be easier to track problems, or good results.
 Each time there is a passage it is advised to create a new file for the new culture, instead of adding n-entries; this way the files are separated and the chances of losign all entries are reduced in case of a mistake or bug happens -- and also, for the use of Obsidian/RoamResearch each entry being a new note makes it possible to backlink with `[[]]`.